jinlab-imvr/SurgVLM/README.md

 - **Instrument localization**
 - **Critical view of safety assessment**

-These capabilities make SurgVLM a unified framework for surgical scene understanding and reasoning.
+These capabilities make SurgVLM a unified vision-language model for surgical scene understanding and reasoning.

 ---